📌 Overview

 Disclosures

 I began working with Aura in 2025.
-Given Aura does not have a public engineering blog, we discussed me writing this post on my own site where I regularly write about Postgres and Ruby on Rails, key technologies used by Aura.
+Aura does not have a public engineering blog, so we discussed writing a post here, where I regularly write about Postgres, Ruby on Rails, and scaling databases.

 This post was written by me and I do not speak for the company.
-The company had the opportunity to review and edit the post before publication.
+The company had the opportunity to review and make minor edits before publication.

 What causes the sharp increase in traffic?